haquocdat543/k8s-cluster-setup/cloud/cloudformation-eks/README.md

 # K8s cluster setup using cloudformation
 This is a demonstration of k8s cluster setup using cloudformation

-Note: This is service ( Not base on EC2 and other services )
+Note: This setup using EKS service ( Not base on EC2 and other services )
 ## Prerequisites
 aws credentials configuration.